lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     When running a simulation, the number of atoms in each group is printed in the terminal (and in the log.lammps file).
-Always make sure that the number of atoms in each group is reasonable, just like here:
+Always make sure that the number of atoms in each group corresponds to what is expected, just like here:

 .. code-block:: bash